 Canmore is located within the third reach of the Bow River watershed, which has a catchment area of about 26,000 km from the Rocky Mountains to the South Saskatchewan River.
-The Project is drained by Three Sisters Creek which is ephemeral (UMA 1991b).
-The Bow River parallels the Resort Centre's north property edge for approximately 3 km.
-However, it is mostly separated from the Project by the Trans-Canada Highway (Figure 1).
+The Project is drained by five creeks including Stewart and Pigeon creeks (UMA 1991a).
+The Bow River parallels the Project's north property edge for approximately 4 km.
+However, it is separated from the Project by the Trans-Canada Highway (Figure 1).

-The Project area and its upstream catchment is north-east facing with slopes ranging from 2% to 40%.
+The Project area and its upstream catchment is primarily north facing with slopes ranging from 0% to over 45%.
 The area inside the Project Boundary have high infiltration capacity as well as high groundwater flows (Stantec 2005).

 There are large upslope off-site natural subcatchments that affect the development of the downstream areas.
-The Three Sisters Creek catchment has its origin in the high mountainous region south of the Project (UMA 1991b,c).
+The catchments of creeks on the Project area have their origins in the high mountainous region south of the Project (UMA 1991a,b).